-In Oak Harbor, a five-year, one-mill renewal levy for current expenses of the Oak Harbor Public Library was passed, with 3,221 voting for the levy and 1,399 voting against.
+In Oak Harbor, a five-year, 1-mill renewal levy for current expenses of Oak Harbor Public Library was passed, with 3,221 voting for the levy and 1,399 voting against.

 Port Clinton voters passed a five-year, 0.8-mill replacement levy for current expenses of the Ida Rupp Public Library.
 The levy was passed by a vote of 3,900 to 1,803.

-Stark County’s Issue 4, which sought an eight-year, 2.2-mill levy to help the Stark County District Library modernize its 10 locations, failed with 52% of voters rejecting the measure.
+Stark County’s Issue 4, which sought an eight-year, 2.2-mill levy to help Stark County District Library modernize its 10 locations, failed, with 52% of voters rejecting the measure.
 The levy was voted down in every community except Canton and Meyers Lake.
-Executive Director Mary Ellen Icaza says that if the district cannot pass a new levy before its existing 1.7-mill property tax expires in 2019, the library would lose more than half of its operations budget.
+Executive Director Mary Ellen Icaza says that if the district cannot pass a new levy before its existing 1.7-mill property tax expires in 2019, the library will lose more than half of its operations budget.

 In Tipp City, a five-year, 0.75-mill renewal levy for the Tipp City Public Library passed with 72% of the vote.